US foreign policy, its phony war on terror, its human rights record, imperial wars, belligerent diplomacy, and anti-Iranian agenda were discussed.

 Visit his blog site at sjlendman.blogspot.com and listen to cutting-edge discussions with distinguished guests on the Progressive Radio News Hour on the Progressive Radio Network Thursdays at 10AM US Central time and Saturdays and Sundays at noon.
 All programs are archived for easy listening.

-Posted by Stephen Lendman on 9:49 pm, With 0 Reads, Filed under Middle East, World.
+Posted by Stephen Lendman on December 4, 2012, With 1305 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.